gambitproject/gambit/doc/pyapi.rst

 .. py:function:: new_table(dim)

    Creates a new :py:class:`gambit.Game` with a strategic representation.
-The parameter dim is a list of the number of strategies for each player.
+The parameter `dim` is a list of the number of strategies for each player.

+.. py:function:: read_game(fn)

+   Creates a new :py:class:`gambit.Game` by reading in the contents of the file named `fn`.

 .. py:class:: Game